wp-plugins/osm/readme.txt

 == Changelog ==
+= 2.3 =
+  NEW: php call supports theme for map integration
+  NEW: marker_focus (5) added for map collection added
+  NEW: New arguments to filter:
+       post_type, custom_taxonomy, import_osm_custom_tax_incl_name
+  NEW: add several txt files in one map:
+       marker_file_list
 = 2.2 =
 * FIX: style rules are limited for OSM images
 * FIX: html comment is set if post / page is geotagged